Skip to content

 @PluginArtifact Reference

-preloadbooleantrueFetch eagerly at startup; false = lazy on first access
+preload = true, // default — eager fetch; false = lazy on first access

 ArtifactHandle API

-getString(Charset)StringArtifact content decoded with the given charset
+getString(charset)StringDecoded with given charset

-getVersion()StringConcrete version string, e.g. "20240101-120000"
+getVersion()StringConcrete version, e.g. "20240101-120000"

 getDescription()StringHuman-readable description, or null